-Say: NCAP at its core is a set of criteria to measure safety, facility readiness, and program delivery in camp.

-- NCAP as a safety tool NCAP has a set of standards to meet the minimum safety standards for our BSA programs.
-These are related to, but not separate from, the BSA Guide to Safe Scouting. - NCAP as a Facilities tool NCAP strives to help councils develop strategies to make the facilities the highest quality and safest for our Scouts and Scouters.
-Minimum standards are in place in NCAP for cleanliness of program areas, restrooms, and the overall BSA brand identity of your camp. - NCAP as a program tool NCAP helps assess the program elements present at BSA camps.
+10 minutes MAKING NCAP REAL BACKGROUND FACILITATOR What is NCAP? • NCAP is a safety tool • NCAP is a facilities tool • NCAP is a program tool Say: NCAP at its core is a set of criteria to measure safety, facility readiness, and program delivery in camp.
+NCAP as a safety tool - NCAP has a set of standards to meet the minimum safety standards for our BSA programs.
+These are related to, but not separate from, the BSA Guide to Safe Scouting.
+NCAP as a Facilities tool - NCAP strives to help councils develop strategies to make the facilities the highest quality and safest for our Scouts and Scouters.
+Minimum standards are in place in NCAP for cleanliness of program areas, restrooms, and the overall BSA brand identity of your camp.
+NCAP as a program tool - NCAP helps assess the program elements present at BSA camps.
 The NCAP program standards are in place to set forth the standards for program delivery and the staff responsible for that delivery.
 Youth join Scouting for the program!
 NCAP helps to set the standards to ensure a consistent quality program throughout the BSA.

-Let's review some of the material discussed through the online course: NCAP has a multi-year and annual cycle.

-The Multi-Year Cycle has three parts

-- A council will analyze the program and facilities and make decisions about the needs of the market and the council to determine which camp type, location, and programs to deliver at each of the council properties. - Councils will determine the budget and facility needs to run these programs as a part of the council strategic plan. - Decisions will be made as to the best programs and the best properties to serve the council needs. - Application Written by the Council - The council will then apply through the authorization process to operate one or multiple camps, locations, and programs based on the analysis done. - This process takes place through the council and the National NCAP Committee. - Your attendance at National Camping School says that your council has applied and been granted permission for this year to run BSA camps at your location. - Authorization to Operate is Given by the National Council (5 Years) - Once the application is received a group of volunteers will review and make recommendation for councils to be granted permission to operate a camp property, or camp for up to 5 years. - Authorization can be given for fewer years or with condition.
+Pieces of the NCAP Process Multi-Yoar Cycle Let's review some of the material discussed through the online course: NCAP has a multi-year and annual cycle.
+The Multi-Year Cycle has three parts Analysis of Camp by the Council of program and facilities A council will analyze the program and facilities and make decisions about the needs of the market and the council to determine which camp type, location, and programs to deliver at each of the council properties.
+Councils will determine the budget and facility needs to run these programs as a part of the council strategic plan.
+Decisions will be made as to the best programs and the best properties to serve the council needs.
+Application Written by the Council The council will then apply through the authorization process to operate one or multiple camps, locations, and programs based on the analysis done.
+This process takes place through the council and the National NCAP Pieces of the NCAP Process Annual Cycle Assessment Accreditation Committee.
+Your attendance at National Camping School says that your council has applied and been granted permission for this year to run BSA camps at your location.
+Authorization to Operate is Given by the National Council (5 Years) Once the application is received a group of volunteers will review and make recommendation for councils to be granted permission to operate a camp property, or camp for up to 5 years.
+Authorization can be given for fewer years or with condition.
 Beyond the multiyear cycle is an Annual Cycle which involves the Assessment & Accreditation.

-- This is the point of the process where most Camp Directors enter. - You may be involved in submitting the annual Intent to Operate and/or the Declaration of Readiness. - This is the assessment piece.
+This is the point of the process where most Camp Directors enter.
+You may be involved in submitting the annual Intent to Operate and/or the Declaration of Readiness.
+This is the assessment piece.